ssmaceachern-dev/mythicalmonsters/chapter2_anatomy_of_an_adventurer.md

 ## Advance Knowledge
 Characters will also possess familiarity in certain areas of knowledge beyond their normal profession.
-A rating in a given knowledge acts as Enhancement whenever a character makes an Insight Test that uses that knowledge with some exceptions.
+A rating in a given knowledge acts as Enhancement whenever a character makes an Memory Test that uses that knowledge with some exceptions.
 In Mythmakers, there are two kinds of knowledge: *Common*, *Esoteric*, and *Linguistic*.

 Common Knowledge is knowledge that most people will have some familiarity with and is divided into four main areas: **Local**, **Occult**, **Nature**, and **Lore**.